DudeCalledBro/adguard/README.md

 ## Setup

-Follow these steps to set up your automated Adguard Home deployment:

-### Setting Up Your Inventory

-1. Navigate to the inventories directory:
+Before running the playbook, you'll need to configure the deployment by setting up the necessary inventory and configuration files.

+1. Copy the example inventory file to `inventory.yml`:

     ```bash
-    cd inventories
+    cp example.inventory.yml inventory.yml
     ```

-2. Create a copy of the example hosts file:

-    ```bash
-    cp example.hosts.yml hosts.yml
-    ```

-3. Edit the `hosts.yml` file to match your homelab setup:

-    ```bash
-    vim hosts.yml
-    ```

-    Customize the file according to your network layout.
-For example:

-    ```yaml
-    all:
-      hosts:
-        server1:
-          ansible_host: 192.168.1.10
-    ```

-    **Notice!** Customize your deployment by overriding default role settings in group or host-specific variable files to precisely configure your Adguard Home setup.

-4. Run the Ansible playbook to deploy Adguard:
+2. Run the Ansible playbook to deploy Adguard:

     ```bash
     ansible-playbook main.yml